Diflucan, 150 mg capsules 4 pcs

 Composition

-Solid gelatin capsules, #1, with turquoise cap and body, marked with the Pfizer logo and “FLU-150” in black; the contents of the capsules are powder of white to pale yellow color.
+Hard gelatin capsules, No. 1, with a turquoise lid and body, marked with the Pfizer and FLU-150 logos in black; the contents of the capsules are white to pale yellow powder.

 1 capsule contains: